toddmoy/hello_terraform/README.md

 # README

-This is a simple repository intended for use when experimenting with [Terraform Cloud](https://app.terraform.io).
+This is a simple repository intended to quickly showcase what [Terraform Cloud](https://app.terraform.io) can do.